Prevention, Health and Diversion Project

 Do you know about the Opioid Epidemic and the impact it has had on Florida?

-Through Effectv, we were able show a 30sec ad to the south Miami-Dade County community informing them that they could still properly dispose of medications in our drop boxes during COVID-19.
+Through Effectv (a Comcast company), we were able show a 30 second ad to the south Miami-Dade County community informing them that they could still properly dispose of medications in our drop boxes during COVID-19.
 All of our prescription medication drug drop boxes are located in pharmacies from West Perrine to Homestead, Fl.

 THE OPIOID EPIDEMIC